ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   It is included here for completeness.

 Element:
-: A value in an array.
-(Not to be confused with XML element.)
+: A value in a JSON array.

 Index:
 : A non-negative integer that identifies a specific element in an array.